thephpleague/csv/docs/9.0/connections/exceptions.md

 ### While setting properties

+- A `LengthException` exception is triggered by the CSV character control methods if the submitted character length is not equal to `1`.
+- A `OutOfRangeException` exception is triggered by the library if the submitted integer is not an acceptable value for a given method.
-Setter methods will throw an `InvalidArgumentException` if the submitted value is invalid except for the `createFromPath` which can also triggers a `RuntimeException` if the filename cannot be opened  like [SplFileObject](http://php.net/manual/en/splfileobject.construct.php).
+- A `RuntimeException` exception can also be triggered if the filename cannot be opened like [SplFileObject](http://php.net/manual/en/splfileobject.construct.php).

 ~~~php
 <?php